 For older homes, timber is a sympathetic choice and might complement overall aesthetic of the property than, say, plastic.
 If your home is Georgian or Victorian, it could pay to research a good match for the period — for instance, late Georgian homes added fan lights where those earlier in the period completely filled the doorway with solid wood.

 Combining a contemporary home with sleek aluminium front door is a great choice as the vast array of colours provides amazing opportunity to get a little creative.
 Flush doors are also increasingly popular to achieve a sleek and polished finish to contemporary styles.

-External doors are the interface between the inside and outside worlds.
-They have to perform two distinct and contradictory functions: they have to be easy to get through for residents and guests but secure against unwanted visitors.
+Front doors have to perform two distinct and contradictory functions: they have to be easy to get through for residents and guests but secure against unwanted visitors.